 This course will provide a thorough review and continued acquisition of the Latin language and culture at the Intermediate Level.
 Students will expand their linguistic and cultural knowledge through selected readings, guided grammatical exercises, communicative activities, listening activities, films, and guided Internet activities.
 Students will also increase their knowledge and understanding of a culture other than their own.
-This course will prepare students to take the AP exam in May if they choose to do so.
 Students also have the opportunity to earn three (3) SUNY Albany college credits as an option in this course.
 Final Exam: SUNY Albany UHS approved.
 There is a tuition cost for enrollment in SUNY courses.